-The UK Recruitment and Partnerships team at Oxford Brookes run a wide range of events aimed at learners in the UK.
+The UK Recruitment and Partnerships team at Oxford Brookes University run a wide range of events aimed at learners in the UK.
 The team aims to help individuals achieve their aspirations, support their attainment and raise awareness of Higher Education.
-They work with young people at all key stages of education, from Year 5 to Year 13/2nd year college.
+They work with young people at all key stages of education, from Year 5 to Year 13/2nd year of college.
 The team also provide support to adult learners.

 Brookes Bridges is an award-winning programme of free short courses for adult learners from a disadvantaged area or background.

 Courses are by Oxford Brookes and partner colleges in partnership with local community groups.
 The courses offered cover varied subjects, such as community journalism, IT skills, English language, study skills, leadership and degree taster courses.

 Brookes Bridges was nominated in 2013 in the Commitment to Widening Participation category of The Guardian University Awards and won the NEON Widening Access Initiative (Outreach) Award in 2016.

 Brookes Engage is a fully funded Year 12 access programme.
 It’s open to young people from across Oxfordshire - from backgrounds under-represented in higher education - studying in the first year of a Level 3 qualification (A Level, BTEC etc).
 The eighteen month-long programme aims to support pupils to make a successful transition to university whilst also providing them with experiences that will develop skills and attributes that will be beneficial in the world of work.

 Those that complete the programme, and choose to study at Oxford Brookes, will qualify to apply for the Brookes Community scholarship of £1,000 in their first year.

 At the end of the programme, participants should feel confident in making the next step in their education career, be that in work or at university.
 The programme is completely free of charge to participants and bursaries for travel are available.